coq/coq/doc/sphinx/language/gallina-extensions.rst

 If an inductive type is isomorphic to the boolean type, pattern-matching can be written using ``if`` … ``then`` … ``else`` …:

-.. cmd:: Add Printing If @ident.
+.. cmd:: Add Printing If @ident

    This adds ident to the list of inductive types for which pattern-matching is written using an if expression.

-.. cmd:: Remove Printing If @ident.
+.. cmd:: Remove Printing If @ident

    This removes ident from this list.

-.. cmd:: Test Printing If for @ident.
+.. cmd:: Test Printing If for @ident

    This tells if ident belongs to the list.

-.. cmd:: Print Table Printing If.
+.. cmd:: Print Table Printing If

    This prints the list of inductive types for which pattern-matching is written using an if expression.